Alcohol: Looking Out for Your Friends

 RD: The Residence Dean has specialized training, information, and a variety of approaches to help your friend regain control.
 Although you or you friend can go directly to the RD for assistance, RD's are usually consulted by your residence staff.

-Vaden Substance Abuse Prevention Program: Alcohol and Drug Educator Ralph Castro offers health advising and consultation for students who want information or feedback on their drinking behavior.
+Office of Alcohol Policy and Education: Associate Dean of Student Affairs & Director Office of Alcohol Policy & Education Ralph Castro offers health advising and consultation for students who want information or feedback on their drinking behavior.
 Educational seminars and student group consultation is also available.

 CAPS : Vaden Health Center’s Counseling and Psychological Services offer a great and confidential place to talk through questions and concerns about drinking.
 If you feel comfortable, you can suggest to your friend that he/she consider counseling options.

-For an expanded list of resources available at the University, see RESOURCES in the Stanford Alcohol Awareness Guide.
+For an expanded list of resources available at the University, see the Office of Alcohol Policy and Education.